cgmircea/InfiniRetri2/README.md

 ```

 ### Our Method Initialization
 It's very convenient.
-You just need to pass in the model and its tokenizer directly, or you can simply passing in the model name or path.
-Additionally, it should be noted that our method can only using in tranditional **attention-based** Transformer, and the parameter of "attn_implementation" currently only using **"eager"**.
+You just need to pass in the model and its tokenizer directly, or you can simply pass in the model name or path.
+Additionally, it should be noted that our method can only be used in tranditional **attention-based** Transformer, and the parameter of "attn_implementation" can currently only be **"eager"**.

 ```python
 from infini_retri import InfiniRetri